 The easiest way to get in touch with me on any non-urgent matter is via email.
 Please send email to <bkuhn@ebb.org>.
 If you don't get a response within a week, I don't mind if you resend.
 I get thousands of spam messages a day and I am not on top of looking for false positives.

 I realized that my only-check-email-once-per-day policy is strange in the modern era.
 It was original inspired as a “mild version” of Donald Knuth's email policy.
-I later read this study, which is one among many that shows the interpretive nature of email is bad for efficiency.
+I later read this study, which is one among many that shows the interrupting nature of email (as typically used) is bad for efficiency.

-I like it if you use GNU Privacy Guard when you send me email.
-Below is my GnuPG public key (note that I use the same key for three different addresses: <bkuhn@ebb.org>, <bkuhn@gnu.org> and <bkuhn@softwarefreedom.org>).
+I urge you to consider using GNU Privacy Guard when you send me email.
+Below is my GnuPG public key (note that I use the same key for three different addresses: <bkuhn@ebb.org>, <bkuhn@sfconservancy.org>, and <bkuhn@fsf.org>).

 Please do not sign my key unless you have done a fingerprint exchange in person with me.